-What is the role of software in Continuous Performance Management?
+What Is the Role of Continuous Performance Management Software?

 To be effective, continuous performance management needs to be collaborative, frequent and take place in real-time rather than retrospectively.
 It also needs to be monitored to ensure it is being carried out effectively.
 Continuous performance management software aids this by enabling:

-- action points from check-ins to be captured and followed up on, rather than being noted down in a book and forgotten about
+- action points from check-ins to be captured and followed up, rather than being noted down in a book and forgotten about

-- objectives to be set collaboratively, aligned with organisational goals and regularly updated
+- objectives to be set collaboratively.
+They also need to align with organisational goals and be regularly updated

 - progress and obstacles to be captured as they happen